kroxylicious/design/proposals/001-ClusterRepresentation.md

 #### Many-to-one case (multi tenancy)

-# Single cluster, exposed to two tenants.

-Note that in this case we've define two separate virtual clusters, one for each tenant.
-We leveraged the fact that filters can be define at the virtual cluster level to pass in tenant specific information to the filter.
+Note that in this case we've defined two separate virtual clusters, one for each tenant.
+We leveraged the fact that filters can be defined at the virtual cluster level to pass in tenant specific information to the filters.
 Specifically, this is how we pass in the tenant key (prefix) and the broker address mapping.

 ```yaml